 Consultany is the service provided to businesses to help identify and investigate problems concerned with policy, organisation, procedures and methods.
 As a Consultant, you will recommend appropriate actions and solutions and help to implement the strategies that you suggest.
 You may advise on organisational structure and development, the use of technology or systems analysis and design.
 Analytical skills are key in this sector.

 As an economics graduate, you can apply your understanding of concepts and policy, and apply it to the real life business situations.
-Discover the different types of consulting.

 Graduate roles in the charity sector are hugely diverse, covering fundraising, PR, events and much more.
-Gaining experience in this sector can prove challenging, and may involve voluntary or unpaid work.
+Gaining experience in this sector can prove challenging and may involve voluntary or unpaid work.
 This is a fantastic avenue to pursue if you want to use your skills to benefit society.
-Fundraising in particular has proven to be an area of growth in the charity sector, and requires sharp, analytical minds who thrive in a target driven environment.
+Fundraising, in particular, has proven to be an area of growth in the charity sector and requires sharp, analytical minds who thrive in a target driven environment.

-Here's our top tips for building experience and ultimately securing a graduate job in the charity sector.
+Here are our top tips for building experience and ultimately securing a graduate job in the charity sector.

 This is a career path for those passionate about reading and writing.
 Even though you have developed sophisticated mathematical skills in your Economics degree, your knowledge of industry and commerce will be particularly useful in this area.
 You will be involved in the interpretation and presentation of news and other items of topical interest.
 Potential employers include the BBC, independent TV and radio firms, international broadcasters and news agencies.